Gerbil Vs Hamster

 Size

-The average size of the pet gerbil is 5 or 6 inches long, not including the 3- to 4-inch-long tail, and weighs 2 to 4 ounces when reached adulthood.
-The most common pet hamsters range from dwarf hamsters at 2 to 4 inches long (about 1.5 ounces) to the Syrian hamsters (giant hamsters) averaging 5 to 7 inches long and weighing 4 to 8 ounces.
+The most common pet hamsters range from dwarf hamsters at 2 to 4 inches long (about 1.5 ounces) to Syrian (giant) averaging 5 to 7 inches long and weighing 4 to 8 ounces.

 Colour Composition

-Gerbils are soft and dense coats come in a wide variety of colours, it may range from 40 to 50 colours combinations.
+If you don’t like fury hamsters then no problem there are also hairless available.
+Gerbils are soft and dense coats that come in a wide variety of colors, it may range from 40 to 50 color combinations.

 Behaviour

-Personality and what kind of behaviour the pet is showcasing can be a critical part of the decision-making process when adding a pet to the family.
+Personality and what kind of behavior the pet is showcasing can be a critical part of the decision-making process when adding a pet to the family.
 As described by the Gerbil owners, they are considered as intelligent, inquisitive, and active pets.
 Many owners say they are incredibly interested in people.

-They like to see what you are doing and like to be in the room where most of the activity is happening, this is Because they’re not strictly nocturnal or diurnal, they’re very in tune with human activity and like to figure out the household routine.
+They like to see what you are doing and like to be in the room where most of the activity is happening, this is because they’re not strictly nocturnal or diurnal, they’re very in tune with human activity and like to figure out the household routine.

 Gerbils jump and climb a lot, therefore their owners need to keep an eye on them when out of their tanks.
 Primarily active at night, hamsters have a habit of spending a little time building a nest before curling up to sleep the day away.

 The night is the main time for hamster’s exploration, so experts say that early mornings and evenings are the best times to interact with them.
 And owners should be warned against startling or waking them prematurely, as they can be quite grumpy.

 Teeth And Biting Habits